wp-insider/simple-membership/simple-membership/readme.txt

 - Updated the Stripe subscription payment button configuration interface to include the word 'Price' ID to reflect the changes made by Stripe.
 - Small refactoring of shortcode handler class to make it more efficient.
 - New settings added hide membership level in registration form.
+- WP toolbar and admin dashboard related settings has moved to a new section in advanced settings tab.

 = 4.5.8  =
 - Allow promo code feature added to stripe subscription payment buttons.